kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 + ### Tools, projects etc that might help
 	+ Discuss Rust as a programming language
 		+ Improvements over C/C++
-		+ More and more peope are calling for Rust to replace C/C++
+		+ More and more peope are calling for Rust to replace C/C++, provide examples
-		+ Loose discussion on similar memory safe programming lanuages
+		+ Loose discussion on similar memory safe programming lanuages (needs research)
-			+ All provide some kind of unsafe 'loophole'
+			+ All provide some kind of unsafe 'loophole' - is this good or bad?
+Is it a good point by Stroustrup?
 		+ Discuss Rust frameworks for drivers (both the windows and linux versions)
-		+ Then discuss Rust as a programming language and it's benefits
+	+  Apple re-structuring of Kernel Extensions
 	+ Discuss Dingo framework for drivers
-	+ Apple re-structuring of Kernel Extensions
 	+ Loosely talk about various tools that have came up (WHOOP alongside others used in proposal)

 + ### Here's my proposition of developing a Linux driver in Rust
-	+ Demonstrate driver work from before
+	+ Demonstrate driver work written in C, undertaken before/during project.
-	+ Link back to Rust and it's benefits
+	+ Link back to Rust and it's benefits - its benefits can only make improvements to drivers, right?
-	+ Potentially try one of the frameworks
+	+ Potentially try one of the frameworks and compare?
-	+ Own method
+	+ 'Own' method
 		+ `make VERBOSE` on C driver
 		+ Take info from that
 		+ Try to make Rust driver (maybe by binding C and Rust or vice versa)
-	+ Try it on MacOS?
-		+ Apple claim any language can be used, let's put it to the test with Rust and maybe something else?- May not be feasible due to Apples OS protections but I could look for research etc that discusses
+	+ Apple claim any language can be used, let's look into things and see if any research or work has been produced where Rust or similar have been used, has it helped?
+(Should this be more supplementary over being an outright point to make/discuss?)
-	+ Write a driver that controls a generic computer mouse for Raspberry Pi 400
+	+ Write a Rust driver that controls a generic computer mouse for Raspberry Pi 400

 + ### Discuss Results of Rust driver
 	+ Direct comparison to C